-Read Theogony’s live, ongoing ELECTION 2024 coverage here.
+Read Theogony’s full ELECTION 2024 coverage here.

 For the fifth consecutive election, Democrats swept Alexandria’s races for City Council and mayor.
 It’s been more than 15 years since the city has elected a Republican or independent candidate, three of which ran for City Council this election and lost by a wide margin.